RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

  **Streaming inserts** in BigQuery provide best effort de-duplication.
 By including an insertID that uniquely identifies a record, BigQuery can detect duplicates and prevent them from being inserted.
 However, if no insertID is provided, BigQuery does not attempt to de-duplicate the data.
 - BigQuery supports both **batch and streaming data processing**.*Batching data* to BigQuery is **free**, while *streaming data* is **charged** based on size.

-- Federated queries on protobuf message fields from Bigtable cannot be performed using BigQuery due to differences in data structures and query capabilities between the two systems.
+**Federated queries on protobuf message fields from Bigtable cannot be performed using BigQuery due to differences in data structures and query capabilities between the two systems**.

-- To query data from Bigtable in BigQuery, it is recommended to export the data from Bigtable to a compatible format such as Avro or Parquet, and then load it into BigQuery for querying.
+**To query data from Bigtable in BigQuery, it is recommended to export the data from Bigtable to a compatible format such as Avro or Parquet, and then load it into BigQuery for querying**.
 - Wildcard tables support built-in BigQuery storage only.
 You cannot use wildcards when querying an external table or a view.

 **Caching** : It is the process of storing frequently accessed data in a temporary storage area so that it can be quickly retrieved at a later time without having to go back to the original source.